New technologies have transformed running.

 Keeping your essentials

-As distances get longer, it's important to be able to carry a few essentials: keys, energy gel, bank card… The trick is to find a discreet carrying solution that doesn't bounce with every stride.
-This could be a small pocket built into your shorts, a sports bra with storage, or a technical garment with integrated pockets.
+As distances get longer, it's important to be able to bring a few essentials: keys, energy gel, bank card… The trick is to find a discreet carrying solution that doesn't bounce with every stride.
+This could be a small pocket built into your shorts, a sports bra with storage or a technical garment with built-in pockets.

-The less you carry, the more fluid your stride remains.
+The less you carry, the more fluid your stride stays.

 Connected all the way to the community

 With social networks and apps like Strava, running also becomes a way to share your progress.
-But connectivity can also serve safety: sharing your real-time location, wearing a connected reflective armband, or activating an alert in the event of a fall.
+But connectivity can also serve safety: sharing your location in real time, wearing a connected reflective armband or activating an alert in case of a fall.

-Being a connected runner doesn't necessarily mean running with oversized high-tech equipment.
+Being a connected runner doesn't necessarily mean running with oversized high-tech gear.

-And you — what connected accessories accompany you on your runs?
+And you, which connected accessories do you take along on your runs?

-Also read: How to adapt to the weather?
+Also worth reading: How to adapt to the weather?